A Case for Partitioned Bloom Filters: Conclusions

 \section{Conclusions}

-Frequently, a focus on one small difference in a quantitative aspect misses the whole picture.
+Frequently, a focus on one small difference in one quantitative aspect misses the whole picture.
 Partitioned Bloom filters have thus been considered worse than standard, and frequently not adopted, due to having slightly more false positives.
-This is ironic given that the difference amounts to a negligible variation of capacity, for the same false positive rate.
+This is ironic given that the difference amounts to a negligible variation of capacity, for the same FPR.

 In this paper we have shown how much simpler, elegant, robust and versatile partitioned Bloom filters are.
 The simplicity of the exact formula results from the conceptual simplicity of them being essentially the AND of single-hash filters.
 Standard Bloom filters have a more complex nature due to the possibility of intra-element hash collisions, with a resulting complex exact formula, normally approximated, leading sometimes to surprises.